 If it were economical for factory farmers to lower that number, they would.
 And if they could make even more money by crowding even more animals together in smaller spaces and feeding them even more antibiotics, they would do that too.
 However, agriculture accountants know that there is a point of diminishing financial returns because, when too many animals die, it eats into profits.

-providing animals with a more sanitary environment does at least as much to prevent bacterial infection as the routine administration of non-therapeutic antibiotics.
+Studies have proven that simply providing animals with a more sanitary environment does at least as much to prevent bacterial infection as the routine administration of non-therapeutic antibiotics.
 But if sub-therapeutic antibiotics were banned in agriculture and factory farms didn't improve animal welfare, many more of their "livestock" would die before slaughter.
 The industry will therefore have to provide animals, for all practical purposes, with healthier food and better living conditions based purely on fiscal considerations.

 Use this Pew Charitable Trusts alert to urge your congressional representative to co-sponsor and support PAMTA.
 To have the most impact, customize the sample letter using your own words, and follow up with a quick phone call or letter to your legislator.